 The graduate school of the University was established as an expansion of The Chicago Medical School, which was founded in 1912.
 In 2004, the name “Rosalind Franklin University of Medicine and Science” was adopted in honor of this important pioneer of DNA research.
 In 2007, the Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) was established, which oversees the application process and first-year curriculum for all PhD students in the School of Graduate and Postdoctoral Studies, including Neuroscience students.

-Forty students have now received PhDs from the Interdepartmental Neuroscience Graduate Program and its predecessor program.
+Thirty Seven students have now received PhDs from the Interdepartmental Neuroscience Graduate Program and its predecessor program.
 Many have moved on to postdoctoral fellowships or residencies at top universities including Baylor, Duke, Northwestern, Stanford, and Yale.

 Neuroscience students have been notably successful at generating their own funding, as individual National Research Service Awards (NRSAs) from the NIH.
 This success attests to a small but high quality program in which every effort is made to maximize the potential of each graduate student.